Community Preventive Services Task Force

 The findings and conclusions in this report are those of the Community Preventive Services Task Force and do not necessarily represent the official position of the Centers for Disease Control and Prevention.

-U.S. Preventive Services Task Force - Third Annual Report to Congress on High-Priority Evidence Gaps for Clinical Preventive Services
+U.S. Preventive Services Task Force - Fourth Annual Report to Congress on High-Priority Evidence Gaps for Clinical Preventive Services

 The work of the Community Preventive Services Task Force complements that of the U.S. Preventive Services Task Force (USPSTF) which makes recommendations about the effectiveness of clinical preventive services and health promotion.
 Taken together, the recommendations of the two Task Forces provide our nation with knowledge of how health is improved by prevention in both clinical and community settings.
-The two reports are submitted to Congress together to demonstrate the close collaboration of the two Task Forces, and to provide a full picture of our nation's prevention research needs.
+In this report, the USPSTF has prioritized evidence gaps related to the care of children and adolescents.